Majoring in Art?

 If you’re like most new students, all the options can be confusing!
 You are not alone.
 Our department at Takoma Park/Silver Spring has a couple of options for our art majors.
 You can choose to major in AA-Artnew window, AFA – Studio Artsnew window, or AFA – Graphic Designnew window.

 The AA is designed to help you transfer to a BA program, whereas the AFA degrees are built to help you transfer into a BFA visual art or design program.
-All you have to do is choose your major, speak with an adviser, and register for courses under the Traditional, Flexible Path; or, you may prefer the School of Art + Design track.
+All you have to do is choose your major, speak with an adviser, and register for courses under the Traditional, Flexible Path; or, you may prefer the First Year Path.

 Below are our two options for incoming students to compare: